 Install WebDriver Chrome or Firefox for Selenium for automated testing web application

 The default browser included with Ubuntu is incompatible with the driver.
-To ensure compatibility, you must install the official version
+To ensure compatibility, you must install the official version.
+Or try to use pip3 install chromedriver-binary-auto.

 sudo apt-get install chromium-browser